Data Incidents, Root Cause Analysis, Incident Resolution, MTTR, Data Reliability

 Common incident types include:

-• Latency Problems: SLA breaches, backpressure in streaming systems, or batch delays
+Latency Problems: Service Level Agreement (SLA) breaches, backpressure in streaming systems, or batch delays

 The Incident Response Lifecycle

-Effective incident management follows a structured lifecycle that minimizes Mean Time to Resolution (MTTR) while preventing recurrence.
+Effective incident management follows a structured lifecycle that minimizes Mean Time to Resolution (MTTR, the average time it takes to resolve an incident) while preventing recurrence.

 1. Detection and Alerting